Law Firm SEO Services

 However, having backlinks that point to your firm’s site are only helpful if they are the right kind of links.

 One way to gain backlinks to your law firm’s site is by using a legal directory for your area.
 At Digital Logic, we try to add our legal clients to all of the law firm directories we can get our hands on.
-We ensure that all of your firm’s information is the same, across the board, from your website, to your Google Business listing, to your legal directory listings.
+We ensure that all of your firm’s information is the same, across the board, from your website, to your Google Business listing, to your legal directory listings, we make sure we optimize and constantly push new content and images to your google maps listing (Google Business Listing).

 The best way to accumulate these links is to produce high-quality lawyer content that urges your audience to share.
 It needs to benefit others in order for this to occur.
 For this reason, we avoid being overly “salesy” when we write for both ourselves and for our clients.
 No one is going to share a page of us pitching ourselves, now are they?
 In contrast, if they find the information genuinely helpful, they’re more likely to share the content or link back to us, thus giving us organic backlinks.
 Link building is absolutely critical to law firm SEO, but it can’t be done with spammy links.